mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 >[!NOTE]
 >
+>You cannot access your landing page by simply copy-pasting into a web browser the URL defined when [creating the page](#create-landing-page), even if published.
+Instead you can test it using the preview function such as described in [this section](#test-landing-page).

->You can monitor your landing page impacts through specific reports.
+You can monitor your landing page impacts through specific reports.
 [Learn more](../reports/lp-report-live.md)